 Easy to Explore.
 Looks Great.

 You know your program is complicated.
 Of course it is; your event is the place where experts talk about their subject in detail.
 In spite of the complexity, Whova makes your agenda neat and professional.
 The agenda is easy to explore and search.
 Sessions on a particular track are labeled with tags of the same color, giving the viewer an unambiguous visual signal about which sessions go together.
 Filter your search by any combination of tracks, or see them all.
 For example, you might filter your tech conference agenda to see just the sessions on mobile technology.

 < Multi-track agenda on the Whova event app >

-Whova’s Agenda Widget gives your event website a sleek agenda containing the same tags and filters that the app does.
-The Agenda Widget is a genuine time saver, particularly when you have to make last-minute changes to the program.
+Whova’s Event Website Builder helps you create a sleek web agenda containing the same tags and filters that the app does.
+The one-line web add-on is a genuine time saver, particularly when you have to make last-minute changes to the program.
 As sessions change, you can update both the mobile agenda and the web agenda with a single change on the Whova dashboard.